Kehrlann/kehrlann.github.io/_posts/2024-07-12-jetbrains-fleet.md

 do multi-file editing or code-related stuff that's not Java, such as Python.

 I had tried Fleet a bit when it came out two-three years ago, but it didn't click for me.
-It may be a bit silly, but I missed the smooth caret movement from VS Code 😅️ Time to try it out again!
+It may be a bit silly, but I missed the smooth caret movement from VS Code 😅️ I had a general feeling that VS Code was, I don't know, snappier?
+But it's been quite a while, so time to try it out again!

 ## The good